Evergreen Comfrey (Dwarf)

 Add to cart

-Simply plant into your garden over winter and watch them emerge in spring.
-Growing tips are below.
+Each order includes 1 healthy marshmallow crown cutting with a growing tip.
+Simply plant into your garden over winter and watch it emerge vigorously in spring.
+Examples of growing tips are shown below.

 Add to cart